-AIRPLANE TOKENS: They represent airplanes, their type and direction.
-One side represents the airplane at high altitude (cloud background), the other the airplane at low altitude (ocean background).
-Simply flip the token to indicate a change in the airplane's altitude.
+AIRCRAFT TOKENS: They represent airplanes, their type and direction.
+One side represents the plane at high altitude (cloud background), the other the plane at low altitude (ocean background).
+Simply flip the token to indicate a change in the plane's altitude.
 The tokens are placed on the hexagons, facing a specific side.

 SHIP TOKENS: They represent ships on the ocean surface.
-They cover either two hexes (destroyers) or three hexes (airplane carriers).
+They cover either two hexes (destroyers) or three hexes (aircraft carriers).